-For the fiscal year ended December 31, 2018, Mr. Hoffler, our Executive Chairman, received a cash retainer of \$309,094, payable in bi-weekly installments.
-In addition, on the date of our 2018 annual meeting of stockholders, Mr. Hoffler received an annual equity award of restricted shares of common stock with a value equal to \$110,260, which will vest on the date of the Annual Meeting, subject to Mr. Hoffler's continued service on the Board on such date.
+For the fiscal year ended December 31, 2019, Mr. Hoffler, our Executive Chairman, received a cash retainer of \$310,253, payable in bi-weekly installments.
+In addition, on the date of our 2019 annual meeting of stockholders, Mr. Hoffler received an equity award of restricted shares of common stock with a value equal to \$110,260, which will vest on the date of the Annual Meeting, subject to Mr. Hoffler's continued service on the Board of Directors on such date.
 Mr. Hoffler also receives healthcare coverage under our healthcare plan available to all employees of our company.

-For the fiscal year ended December 31, 2018, Mr. Kirk, our Vice Chairman, received an annual cash retainer of \$100,006, payable in bi-weekly installments.
-In addition, on the date of our 2018 annual meeting of stockholders, Mr. Kirk received an annual equity award of restricted shares of common stock with a value equal to \$40,000, which will vest on the date of the Annual Meeting, subject to Mr. Kirk's continued service on the Board on such date.
+For the fiscal year ended December 31, 2019, Mr. Kirk, a director, received an annual cash retainer of \$75,003, payable in bi-weekly installments.
+In addition, on the date of our 2019 annual meeting of stockholders, Mr. Kirk received an equity award of restricted shares of common stock with a value equal to \$25,000, which will vest on the date of the Annual Meeting, subject to Mr. Kirk's continued service on the Board on such date.
 Mr. Kirk also receives healthcare coverage under our healthcare plan available to all employees of our company.

-Mr. Haddad does not receive any additional compensation for his service on the Board.
+Mr. Haddad, our President, Chief Executive Officer and the Vice Chairman of our Board of Directors, does not receive any additional compensation for his service on the Board.

-During the fiscal year ended December 31, 2018, annual retainers for our non-employee directors were based on the following schedule:
+During the fiscal year ended December 31, 2019, annual cash retainers for our non-employee directors were based on the following schedule:

-Annual Base Board Annual Audit Committee Annual Lead of Directors Retainer Chair Retainer Director Retainer \$50,000 \$5,000 \$10,000
+Annual Base Board of Directors Cash Retainer Annual Audit Committee Chair Cash Retainer Annual Lead Director Cash Retainer \$50,000 \$5,000 \$10,000